 What do I need to include in the Common App Essay?

 While the Common Application essay regularly makes adjustments to its essay prompts, for the 2022-2023 college application season, the prompts will remain exactly the same as last year, when the rarely used prompt about solving a problem was replaced with one that was inspired by scientific research on gratitude and kindness, to, according to Common App President & CEO Jenny Rickard, “help students think about something positive and heartfelt in their lives.”
-The list for 2022-2023 also still contains the optional COVID-19 prompt that appeared in 2020.
+The 2023-2024 Common App Essay prompts also still contain the optional COVID-19 prompt that appeared in 2020.

 - Some students have a background, identity, interest, or talent so meaningful they believe their application would be incomplete without it.
 If this sounds like you, please share your story.